 You’re finally in your third trimester, and you’re feeling it from head to toe.
 While you enjoyed the second trimester thoroughly, the third trimester starts a whole crop of new physical and emotional changes.
 You are probably experiencing weight gain, heartburn, frequent urination, varicose veins, fatigue, shortness of breath, and hemorrhoids right about now.
 But don’t worry, it’s a good sign that your pregnancy is progressing and your baby is going through its own changes.

-Good news in month seven: there is an excellent chance of your baby surviving if you deliver now.
-Breathe a sigh of relief, though you hope you still have several weeks to go as these are very important for your baby's development.
-Throughout month seven, your baby grows from two pounds to four pounds and is around 14 inches long.
+Throughout these weeks, your baby grows from two pounds to four pounds and is around 14 inches long.
 No wonder your belly seems to have ballooned up.
 Your baby regularly responds to light, sound, and even pain during month seven.
 Around week 28, your baby’s eyes are able to open even more, and eyelashes become more visible.
 The wrinkles in your baby’s skin even out because of weight gain and all the bones are developed by week 29.
 If you get an ultrasound in week 30, you may be able to see your baby’s eyes wide open.
 In week 31, your baby’s central nervous system can control body temperature.